GPT-SW3: An Autoregressive Language Model for the Nordic Languages: Introduction

 \section{Introduction}

 There is a growing interest in building and applying Large Language Models (LLMs) for languages other than English.
 This interest has been fuelled partly by the unprecedented popularity of ChatGPT\footnote{\url{chat.openai.com}} that has propelled LLMs to the forefront of general awareness, and partly by the rapid commoditization of frameworks and infrastructure for training LLMs, which has drastically lowered the threshold for researchers to train and utilize LLMs.
-However, even with the existence of accessible frameworks such as Hugging Face Transformers\footnote{\url{huggingface.co/docs/transformers/index}} and commoditized compute infrastructure either through cloud or various national (and international) supercomputer initiatives, there are significant challenges to develop LLMs for smaller languages.
+However, even with the existence of accessible frameworks such as Hugging Face Transformers\footnote{\url{huggingface.co/docs/transformers}} and commoditized compute infrastructure either through cloud or various national (and international) supercomputer initiatives, there are significant challenges to develop LLMs for smaller languages.

-The perhaps most obvious challenge is access to sufficient amounts of sufficient high-quality data of sufficient variety.
-Apart from the basic question whether sufficient amounts of data at all exists for a smaller language, there may be additional complicating issues related to compliance with regulatory frameworks such as GDPR and questions pertaining to copyright.
-We detail our data collection efforts, as well as our considerations regarding compliance, in Section \ref{sec:data} (and in a separate paper, \citet{ohman2023nordic}).
+The perhaps most obvious challenge is access to sufficient amounts of diverse, high-quality data.
+Apart from the basic question whether sufficient amounts of data at all exists for a smaller language, there may be additional complicating issues related to compliance with regulatory frameworks such as GDPR, the EU AI Act, and questions pertaining to copyright.
+We describe our data collection efforts in Section \ref{sec:data} (and in a separate paper, \citet{ohman2023nordic}).
 Another challenge for prospective developers of LLMs is access to sufficient amounts of compute.
-Some countries have national compute infrastructure devoted to researchers, but such infrastructure may have limited GPU-resources, and access is typically regulated via specific allocation tiers, which may not be designed for large-scale projects such as LLM training.
+Some countries have national compute infrastructure devoted to researchers, but such infrastructure may have limited GPU-resources, and access is typically regulated via specific allocation tiers, which may not be suitable for large-scale projects such as LLM training.
 On the other hand, cloud providers are typically always an easily accessible option, but can be prohibitively costly.